The Google Groups tool is meant to make it easy for people with a Google account to work more efficiently in groups.

 Basically, Google Groups are sufficiently useful only when you have to broadcast information to a group of people.
 The moment you want to act on it by collaborating on the information, it becomes a mess.

-Manage Google Groups like a champ – right from Gmail
+Manage Google Groups like a champ with Hiver – right from Gmail

 Hiver addresses the above shortcomings and helps transform Google Groups into a powerful collaboration tool.

-It converts your Google Groups into shared inboxes — you can manage Google Groups right from your Gmail inbox.
+It converts your Google Groups into shared inboxes — you can easily add members to the shared inbox and manage it right from your Gmail inbox.

-Not only is it so much more intuitive and hence easier to use than the Google Groups UI, but it also provides various features that help the team do a better job of providing customer support.
-It also helps team leaders manage the team more efficiently.
+Not only is it so much more intuitive and easier to use than the Google Groups UI, but it also provides various features that help the team do a better job of streamlining workflows and providing amazing customer support.
+It also helps team leaders manage group members more efficiently.

 Google Groups with Hiver addresses all the gaps described in the previous section and gives your teams the collaboration and information-sharing capabilities they need to take their performance to a higher level.